NeuroML/Documentation/source/Userdocs/Software/NeuroMLlite.md

 (neuromllite:development)=
 ## Development

-PyNeuroML is developed on GitHub at [https://github.com/NeuroML/NeuroMLlite](https://github.com/NeuroML/NeuroMLlite) under the [LPGL-3.0 license](https://github.com/NeuroML/NeuroMLlite/blob/master/LICENSE.lesser).
+pyNeuroML is developed on GitHub at [https://github.com/NeuroML/NeuroMLlite](https://github.com/NeuroML/NeuroMLlite) under the [LPGL-3.0 license](https://github.com/NeuroML/NeuroMLlite/blob/master/LICENSE.lesser).
-The repository contains the complete source code along with instructions on building/installing PyNeuroML.
+The repository contains the complete source code along with instructions on building/installing pyNeuroML.
-Please follow the instructions there to build PyNeuroML from source.
+Please follow the instructions there to build pyNeuroML from source.